 Extraction of Controlled Headings

-Following AuthPrep processing, headings eligible for authority control are extracted from catalog records and a unique, sequentially assigned number is added to the end of controlled heading fields.
-This number provides a link to permit reinsertion of the authority controlled heading into the catalog record later in the processing cycle.
+Following preliminary processing, headings in fields subject to authority control are extracted from bibliographic records.
+A unique, sequentially assigned number is appended to each field as a link for reinsertion of the authority controlled heading into the bibliographic record when processing has been completed.

 Table I lists MARC record fields and subfields checked by LTI's authority service.
-With the exception of subfields $u, $w, $4, $5, $6, and $9 all subfields in catalog record headings are matched against all appropriate subfields in LC authority record headings.
-Subfield $v in 8XX fields are validated and corrected wherever possible, e.g., when volume designation information has been miscoded as part of $a or miscoded as $n or $p, or when other clear errors in formatting occur.
-In addition, subfield $v data is corrected based on the 642 field of the referenced authority record.
-For LC subject authority control, only subject fields (6XX) with a second indicator of 0 (i.e., LC subject headings) are validated.
-A blank second indicator is treated as if it were 0.
+With the exception of subfields $u, $w, $4, $5, $6, and $9, all subfields in bibliographic record headings are matched against all appropriate subfields in LC authority record headings.
+Volume designation in $v in 8XX fields is validated and corrected wherever possible, e.g., when it has been miscoded as part of $a or miscoded as $n or $p, or when other clear errors in formatting occur.
+In addition, subfield $v data is corrected based on the 642 field of the linked authority record.
+For LC subject authority control, only subject fields with a second indicator of 0 or blank are authorized.
 LTI offers optional authority control of LC Children's subjects, NLM's MeSH subject headings, and some genre headings.

-100 $a q b c d e k t n p l f g 110 $a b e n d c k t p l f g 111 $a q e g k t p l f 130 $a t n p l f k s g d m o r h 240 $a n p l f k s g d m o r h * 400 $a q b c d k t n p l f g v * 410 $a b n d c k t p l f g v * 411 $a q e g k t p l f v * 440 $a n p v 490 1st ind.
-0 - optional 600 $a q b c d k t n p l f m o r s h g v x y z 610 $a b n d c k t p l f m o r s h g v x y z 611 $a q e g k t p l f s h v x y z 630 $a t n p l f k s g d m o r h v x y z 650 $a b v x y z 651 $a v x y z 655 $a 2 700 $a q b c d e k t n p l f m o r s h g 710 $a b e n d c t p l f m o r s h g 711 $a q e g k t p l f s h 730 $a t n p l f k s g d m o r h 800 $a q b c d k t n p l f m o r s h g v 810 $a b n d c k t p l f m o r s h g v 811 $a q e g k t p l f s h v 830 $a t n p l f k s g d m o r h v 840 $a h v * converted to corresponding 8XX
+100 $a q b c d e k t n p l f g 110 $a b e n d c k t p l f g j 111 $a q e g k t p l f j 130 $a t n p l f k s g d m o r h 240 $a n p l f k s g d m o r h * 400 $a q b c d k t n p l f g v * 410 $a b n d c k t p l f g v * 411 $a q e g k t p l f v * 440 $a n p v 490 1st ind.
+0 - (recommended but optional) 600 $a q b c d k t n p l f m o r s h g v x y z 610 $a b n d c k t p l f m o r s h g v x y z 611 $a q e g k t p l f s h v x y z 630 $a t n p l f k s g d m o r h v x y z 650 $a b v x y z 651 $a v x y z 655 $a 2nd indicator 0 or 7 if $2 = MeSH, LCSH, LCGFT, or GSAFD (for conversion to LCGFT) (optional) 700 $a q b c d e k t n p l f m o r s h g i 710 $a b e n d c t p l f m o r s h g j i 711 $a q e g k t p l f s h j i 730 $a t n p l f k s g d m o r h i 800 $a q b c d k t n p l f m o r s h g v 810 $a b n d c k t p l f m o r s h g v 811 $a q e g k t p l f s h v 830 $a t n p l f k s g d m o r h v 840 $a h v * converted to corresponding 8XX

 Table I. MARC fields and subfields validated by LTI's authority control service